-As a result, municipal governments need ICT-based solutions that offer the elements necessary for the smart governance of the smart city, emphasizing the following desirable features [10,11,17]:
+As a result, municipal governments need ICT-based solutions that offer the elements necessary for the Smart Governance of the Smart City.
+We have emphasized the following desirable features [13], [14], [17]:

-- 1. Permission hierarchy model.
-Upper-tier authorities need a multilevel governance solution to distribute and transfer authority and duties across various levels of government (top-down governance) [19]. - 2.
+Permission hierarchy model.
+From upper-tier authorities to local authorities, a multilevel governance system must issue and maintain permits in a hierarchical framework (top-down approach).

 Keeping track of duties.
-Because of the variety of IoT systems and functions supplied in a smart city, the various authorities must administer a role-based access control system to allocate and monitor duties.
+Because of the variety of IoT systems and functions supplied in a Smart City, the various authorities must administer a role-based access control system to allocate and monitor duties.

-- 3. Inclusion.
-An integrated strategy to accommodate heterogeneity within the same ICT-based solution is required to facilitate data interchange-third-party API (application programming interface) deployment, sharing credentials and permissions, and so forth. - 4.
+Inclusion.
+An integrated strategy to accommodating heterogeneity within the same ICT-based solution is required to facilitate data interchange.
+Third-party API (Application Programming Interface) deployment, sharing of credentials and permissions, and so forth.

 Support for new systems.
-A suitable solution that allows the integration of new IoT systems over time, independent of the technology on which they are based, is necessary for a dynamic smart municipal, integrating the latest IoT system into the ICT-based solution offered by the city authorities. - 5.
+A suitable solution that allows the integration of new IoT systems over time, independent of the technology on which they are based, is necessary for a dynamic Smart Municipal, integrating the new IoT system into the ICT-based solution offered by the city authorities.

 Safety and privacy.
 It is critical to include security methods in the elements outlined above.
 For example, only authorized and authenticated users may manage permissions using well-tested and robust processes.

 Several ICT-based solutions are needed to address these aspects.
-For different entities to cover these features, a common infrastructure that provides ICT-based tools and mechanisms is required, ensuring that the same rules and regulations guide IoT systems that belong to a smart city in terms of smart governance [20].
+However, for different entities to cover these features, a specific and common infrastructure that provides the ICT-based tools and mechanisms natively to cover these features is required, ensuring that the same rules and regulations guide IoT systems that belong to a Smart City in terms of Smart Governance [18].

-From this perspective, governance systems must be based on ISO 27001:2013, a global standard for designing and evaluating an information security management system.
-This is important for any governance transaction service provider because transactions as part of a governance process must be secure and easy to complete.
-Other references that are often used for security requirements in technology-based services include the following [21,22]:
+From this point of view, governance systems must be built on acceptable standards such as ISO 27001: 2013, a global standard that defines the requirements for designing and evaluating an information security management system.
+This is critical for any governance transaction service provider for the transactions as part of a governance process must be assured not only for security and secrecy but also for the ease of continuing to conclude.
+Other references that are often used for security requirements in technology-based services include [19], [20]:

-- 1. COBIT-The Board of Standards Audit and Information Systems Control (ISACA) publishes the Control of Information and Related Technologies (COBIT), which offers a control framework for corporate governance and IT governance. - 2.
-ISO/IEC 15408-These assessment criteria were established and are aligned with the national security standards. - 3.
-ITIL (or ISO/IEC 20000 series)-This publication presents a collection of best practices in IT services management (ITSM), focusing on the IT service process and emphasizing the user's important role. - 4.
-The ISO/IEC 27001-This certificate is often the most basic information technology standard and determines which other security standards must also comply by a government organization.
+- 1. COBIT The Board of Standards Audit and Information Systems Control (ISACA) publishes the Control of Information and Related Technologies (COBIT), which offers a control framework for corporate governance and IT governance. - 2.
+ISO / IEC 15408 This assessment criteria was established and is aligned with the national security standards. - 3.
+ITIL (or ISO / IEC 20000 series) This publication presents a collection of best practices in IT services management (ITSM), focusing on the IT service process and emphasizing the user's important role. - 4.
+ISO/IEC 27001 This certificate is often the most basic Information Technology Standard and determines which other security standards must also comply by a government organization.
 For example, if a governance domain offers payment services, it must meet, if not exceed, the Payment Card Industry Data Security Standard (PCI DSS).

-This paper [4] shows how proper smart governance and security framework on which a built adequate security infrastructure could simplify and speed up the certification process and simultaneously reduce the certification cost.
+This paper [4] shows how proper smart governance and security framework on which built adequate security infrastructure could simplify and speed up the certification process and, simultaneously, reduce the cost of certification.